 The majority of the District is suitable for microgeneration technologies including heat pumps, solar thermal and photovoltaics.
-Such technologies should be integrated into new developments where appropriate and actively encouraged on existing domestic dwellings.
+Such technologies should be integrated into new developments where appropriate.

-Core Strategy Policy SP2 stated that we will support appropriate small scale community led renewable energy schemes this is an approach which can be taken into the new Local Plan.
+Core Strategy Policy SP2 stated that the Council will support appropriate small scale community led renewable energy schemes this is an approach which can be taken into the new Local Plan.